Restless Chipotle

 Reheating this southern classic couldn't be easier.
 Simply pop your portion into the microwave for thirty seconds or so and enjoy.
 Don't forget a scoop of vanilla ice cream!

-This freezes well for up to 3 months.
+This freezes for up to 3 months but the sauce may get a little grainy.
 It's best if you undercook it a bit then let come to room temperature and freeze.
 Thaw overnight in the fridge, then heat in the microwave just until it's hot.

 Tips: